tsiika/DiscGolf-API/README.md

 # DiscGolf-BackEnd
-NodeJS-Express-MongoDB-api for managing disc golf statisctics.
+NodeJS-Express-MongoDB-api for managing disc golf statistics.

 # About
 This project is part of full-stack developer course by Opiframe Oy.
 During this course students are creating their own projects and this is ours!